sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Guide/Contributing_to_Titanium/Platform_Development/Pull_Request_Guide.md

 At this point, your request is ready for review.
 In most cases a member of the Titanium core team should review your request within a few days.
 Reviews may take longer if there is a large volume of pull requests outstanding.

-A pull request is a request for the HEAD of the branch.
-Any commits that you push to your branch, up until the moment the pull request is merged, will be merged into the master branch.
+{{% alert title="💡 Hint" color="info" %}}A pull request is a request for the HEAD of the branch.
+Any commits that you push to your branch, up until the moment the pull request is merged, will be merged into the master branch.{{% /alert %}}

 ## Frequently Asked Questions